dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-Members which contain the `[RefEscapes]` attribute cannot be used to implement
+Members which contain the `[ThisRefEscapes]` attribute cannot be used to implement
 interface members.
 This would hide the lifetime nature of the member at
 the `interface` call site and would lead to incorrect lifetime calculations.